-The clever macro-nutrient ratios and selection of plant-based foods described in the V3 website allows for a complete amino acids range not unlike that of a meat-based diet but without all the toxic effects of hormones and chemicals associated with it.
+The clever macro-nutrient ratios and selection of plant-based foods described in the V3 website allow for a complete amino acids range not unlike that of a meat-based diet but without all the toxic effects of hormones and chemicals associated with it.

 The V3 Vegetarian Bodybuilding system, unique to muscle building programs, also offers a wider approach to bodybuilding that goes on to include disciplines such as meditation and mind-body fitness, not in a religious sense, but from a mental health standpoint.

-To sum up, the V3 Vegetarian Bodybuilding system is the ideal solution for bodybuilders and gym rats who have relied for a long time on a high meat-based protein diet but are concerned about the long term effects on their health.
+To sum up, the V3 Vegetarian Bodybuilding System is the ideal solution for bodybuilders and gym rats who have relied for a long time on a high meat-based protein diet but are concerned about the long term effects on their health.